 In addition to online research, you’ll also want to check with your counselor and local organizations for any scholarships for your area.
 Create a schedule so you can be sure to apply to enough awards, but also not burn yourself out.

 College applications can be a stressful part of graduating from high school.
 It can be nice to have them behind you.
-Now that they’re out of the way, you have time to concentrate on other aspects of your college preparation: including orientation, applying to scholarships, and attending college interviews.
+Now that you’re done submitting your college application, you have time to concentrate on other aspects of your college preparation.
+That includes orientation, applying to scholarships, and attending college interviews.
 Once you’ve completed those, you can start thinking about the school you’re going to choose, your classes, and what you want to bring to your freshman dorm!

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!